tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   Run the 'Utopia / Fluid type + space calculator' plugin in Figma.
 Don't worry about any of the parameters yet, You'll deal with those as You go along.
 Click the big button.
 (It would sometimes take like 20 seconds for me before anything happened.
 Trust the process.
 A lot of good work is done in silence.)

 -   Look at the generated frames and get an overview.
+(All these frames together are called 'component board' in this guide.)
 If some of them look a bit blank, try making the grid visible with `shift + g`.

 -   Look at the generated styles in the right Figma panel and get an overview (click on the background of the canvas to see them).
 At the time of writing, they're tucked away in a folder called 'U', which can be hard to spot.